RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: Numerical examples

+Stencils for RBF-FD were computed as $n=7$ closest nodes (including the node itself). and shape parameter for Gaussians is $\sigma_B=\unit[70]{m}$.

+We used a small enough time step of $dt=\unit[0.000098]{s}$ to obtain a stable solution.
+The time step was the same in both methods.

-As positions of the nodes differ between methods, linear interpolation was used in post process.
-All pressure fields and fields of difference in pressure presented in this section are in units of $\unit{N/m^2}$.
+To compare the solutions, they were re-interpolated to the same grid using linear interpolation.
+The pressure fields and pressure differences shown are in units of $\unit{N/m^2}$.

-Snapshots of the wave field are provided at two different times.
-In Figure~\ref{fig:solution} we can observe the wave propagating in a perfect circle until it hits the boundary.
-At time $t = \unit[210]{ms}$ the effect of absorbing boundary conditions can be observed as the reflection from the left boundary is reduced compared to the reflection from the top boundary.
+Figure~\ref{fig:solution} shows the wavefield at two different times.
+The initial shock propagates in a circular shape until it makes contact with the boundary of the domain, after which is is completely reflected at the top, but partially absorbed on the left.
+The lower two plots illustrate the state after the reflections, where the effect of absorbing boundary conditions can be observed.

 In general, RBF-FD and FDM solution agree well in scope of error presented in Figure~\ref{fig:difference}.
 However, in first three plots of Figure~\ref{fig:difference} one can observe periodic difference between both solutions on the wave circle.
-To analyse this phenomenon a plot of the wave field on the circle centered at the origin of the source is presented in Figure~\ref{fig:circle}.
+To analyse this phenomenon a plot of the wave field on the circle centred at the origin of the source is presented in Figure~\ref{fig:circle}.
 It would be expected that the displacement fields are constant on this circumference, as the wave is propagating symmetrically.
 However, as can be observed in the right plot in Figure~\ref{fig:circle}, FDM method displays significant discrepancies from the expected symmetry.
 While RBF-FD also doesn't provide perfect rotational symmetry, the discrepancies are noticeably smaller.
 This difference between methods might be explained by the larger number of support nodes and more symmetric placement employed by RBF-FD method in comparison to FDM.

-The convergence of both methods is demonstrated with a plot of peak value at time $t=\unit[70]{ms}$ in Figure~\ref{fig:convergence}.
+The peak value at time $t=\unit[70]{ms}$ with respect to the number of nodes is for both methods presented in Figure~\ref{fig:convergence}, where it can be seen that both methods converge to the same value.

-In geophysics there is special significance to the values of the wave field at the top boundary - at Earth surface, which is represented with seismogram, i.e. the time evolution of the wave field values at the top boundary.
+In geophysics there is special significance to the values of the wavefield at the top boundary - at Earth surface, which is represented with seismogram, i.e. the time evolution of the wavefield values at the top boundary.
 In the Figure~\ref{fig:seismogram} the $x$ axis corresponds to the horizontal spatial dimension, while $y$ axis represents the temporal dimension.

 In summary, as expected, in this simple case both method produce comparable and convergent solutions.